naustudio/nau-jukebox/README.md

 A simple webapp which allows group of people (co-workers, friends gathering, house-mates) collectively suggest and play continuously a pending list of songs.

-Currently users can book songs from well-known online music providers including: nhaccuatui.com, mp3.zing.com, soundcloud.com, and youtube.com.
-You can add more music providers by sending us a pull request.
+Currently users can book songs from well-known online music providers including: nhaccuatui.com, mp3.zing.vn, soundcloud.com, and youtube.com.
+You can add more music providers by sending us a pull requests.

 The app is built with [Meteor](http://meteor.com/) which allows real-time interactions among active users.